New Construction and New Mobile Homes: Certificate of Occupancy

 View Prorated New Construction Rates for Fiscal Year 2020.

-The Solid Waste Division will charge the full residential assessment rate in the month of September, minus a 4 percent discount for each unit, for the appropriate franchise area.
+The Solid Waste Department will charge the full residential assessment rate in the month of September, minus a 4 percent discount for each unit, for the appropriate franchise area.

 View the Community Development Fees webpage.